Audit Committee Charter 2007

 - The systems of internal accounting and financial controls,

-- The independence and performance of the independent public accountant (IPA), and
+- The independence and performance of the IPA, and

 - NASD's financial statements and the financial reporting process.

 In so doing, it is the responsibility of the Committee to maintain free and open communication among the Committee, independent auditors, internal auditors, and management of NASD.
 In discharging its oversight role, the Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities, and personnel of NASD and the authority to retain outside counsel, or other experts, for this purpose.